pspdev/pspdev.github.io/README.md

 make
 </pre>

-This will result in an EBOOT.PBP file in the build directory.
-Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.
+<p>This will result in an EBOOT.PBP file in the build directory.
+Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.</p>

 More libgu examples can be found <a href="https://github.com/pspdev/pspsdk/tree/master/src/samples/gu">here</a>.